AlexandrovLab/SigProfilerTopography/README.md

 **LIBRARY**

 This tool uses ENCODE provided files for topography analysis such as nucleosome occupancy and replcation time.
-You can also provide your local nucleosome occupancy (.wig format) and replication time (WaveSignal in .wig and Pk and Valleys in bed format) files.
+You can also provide your local nucleosome occupancy (.wig format) and replication time (WaveSignal in .wig and Pk and Valleys in bed format) files with their paths.

 **LIBRARY NUCLEOSOME OCCUPANCY**